 One of the challenges that's present with vermicomposting is the filtering out of the worm castings and the worms themselves.
 As these little guys usually sneak under the organic waste, it can be a challenge to separate them out without accidentally missing any.

-Compared to composting with black soldier flies (another great composter), vermicomposting is a bit slower.
-The average time for the BSF to get a compost done is about 2 weeks.
+Compared to composting with black soldier flies (another great natural composter), vermicomposting takes a bit more time.
+The average time for the BSF to get a compost batch done is about 2 weeks.
 For the worms, it can be some months to years depending on the temperature.

 Worms escaping like such may get quite unmanageable if you're not prepared for this.
 Blue worms is one example of a type that's quite temperamental to environment changes.
 Other ones like the European nightcrawlers and red worms are more hardy and forgiving.

 If you want some good worm composters, then go with red worms or blue worms.
 Red worms are very beginner-friendly and easy to keep.
 Some other types you can choose are European nightcrawlers or African nightcrawlers.
 Although these are not particularly easy worms for beginners, once you've got a hang of it you'll get very good return.
 They produce like crazy.

 Hopefully this post has made clear some disadvantages of vermicomposting.
 Despite these downsides, there are apparently good sides to having worms doing the compost for you.
-With that said, enjoy & see y'all here next time.
+With that said, enjoy & See y'all here next time.

 Share or pin this post!